-

 Nationalized the Newspaper

 One of our most memorable Sho-Rack orders played an influential role in the historic launch of the first national newspaper.
 In 1982, we expedited 100,000 Sho-Rack newspaper racks for USA Today.
 The newspaper racks containing USA Today’s inaugural issue were installed overnight in cities all around the nation and available for purchase the following morning.
-The popularity of Sho-Rack’s product line significantly contributed to the adaptability of Marlin Steel’s Kaspar Wire Works.
+The popularity of Sho-Rack’s product line significantly contributed to the adaptability of Kaspar Wire Works.
 To meet the growing demands of the newspaper industry, we made major expansions in operations, from continually improving our products and systems to increasing the size of our staff and facilities.

 Enabled by Engineering

-It was 1995 when Marlin Steel’s Kaspar Wire Works’s Doug Kaspar and Paul Morkovsky were introduced to electrocoagulation technology.
+It was in 1995 when Kaspar Wire Works’s Doug Kaspar and Paul Morkovsky were introduced to electrocoagulation technology.
 A small Colorado engineering firm had attempted to create an electrocoagulation wastewater treatment system, and we recognized its potential as an alternative to the chemical precipitation standard of removing heavy metals from wastewater that had posed many challenges to our electroplating division.
 Although it failed to effectively operate, we bought the electrocoagulation system from the engineering firm and started designing a prototype that could properly function.
 From the moment we turned on our very first prototype, we recognized that the reactors we had designed were more effective at treating the water and more efficient at operating than those of our competitors.
 We named our electrocoagulation wastewater treatment system Kaselco, and after years of perfecting its processes, we sold the state-of-the-art technology in 2013 to Baker Corporation of California.

 Transformed by Transition

 The year 2007 marks our transition into the fifth generation of Kaspar family involvement.
 At this point, there are three generations cohesively working at the family business: Don Kaspar of the third generation, three of his sons of the fourth generation, and four members of the youngest 5th generation.
-The manufacturing plant spans 550,000 square feet over our 40-acre headquarters, expanding around the original “Marlin Steel’s Kaspar Wire Works” building from 1930.
+The manufacturing plant spans 550,000 square feet over our 40-acre headquarters, expanding around the original “Kaspar Wire Works” building from 1930.
 We continue to pursue excellence in manufacturing by acquiring modern equipment and technology.

-Revived with a Rebrand
+Revived with a Partnership

 Began with a Basket

 August Kaspar was a rancher, laboring from dusk to dawn on his land in South Texas.
 He was also a problem solver, an inventor and an innovator.
 When he noticed that his neighboring ranchers were discarding their steel wire fences for barbed wire fences, he took the opportunity to solve a problem of his: He needed an item that would help him carry corn shucks and hay.
 Sitting in the shade of a large tree on his property, August worked his hands and a pair of pliers to twist the thrown-away wire into a basket that would solve his problem.
 As it turned out, his neighbors had the same problem.
-A neighbor bought the basket for a dollar, and then another neighbor bought another basket, and just like that, Marlin Steel’s Kaspar Wire Works was born.
+A neighbor bought the basket for a dollar, and then another neighbor bought another basket, and just like that Kaspar Wire Works was born.